-* Conversations about visual arts using the hashtag #artweek14 on Twitter.
+* Conversations about visual arts using the hashtag #artweek15 on Twitter.

 Project 1: Create and Share Your Digital Art

-Children create a piece of art using any computer programme or app on any type of computer.
-Here are some recommended free programs that can be used.
+Children create a piece of art using any app or computer programme on any type of computer.
+Here are some recommended free programmes that can be used:

 * MS Paint (Windows) – free on all Windows Computers